-Migrating the site from another hosting provider to Cloudways is very simple.
-All you need to do is sign up with Cloudways and create a server (it’s better a bit too weak than too strong – later you can transfer your website to a more efficient server very quickly), and then install the Cloudways WordPress Migrator plugin in your dashboard.
+Migrating site from another hosting provider to Cloudways is very simple.
+All you need to do is sign up with Cloudways and create a server (it’s better a bit too weak than too strong – later you can transfer your website to a more efficient server very quickly), and then install the Cloudways WordPress Migrator plugin in your dashboard (what’s interesting, this plugin is based on the excellent, recommended by me, BlogVault service).
 The next steps are described in Cloudways support section.

 All available servers can be scaled by increasing the disk space or switching to a more powerful configuration.

 – integrated CDN (works quite well but I recommend using free Cloudflare anyway);

 – backups created with the frequency selected by the user;

 – separate directories for separate sites (applications) instead of subfolders known from other hosting companies;